Choleeee/advanced-tutorial/readme.md

 1. Create a package under your workspace/src
 2. Copy the following skeleton code into the respective files (remember to change the package name/executable names accordingly)

+Submission:
+Create a repository containing your package

 ---
-To run the simulator:
+## To run the simulator:
 ros2 launch vrx_gz competition.launch.py world:=stationkeeping_task

----
+## Customizing own wamv
 For better control, you may consider creating your own boat (customize its thruster positions) Follow these steps: https://github.com/osrf/vrx/wiki/customizing_wamv_beginner_tutorial